danielcunhabystrom/danielcunhabystrom.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year Ph.D. student in Economics at the University of Gothenburg.
-My research interests lie in the field of applied microeconomics, with a current focus on the economics of crime, criminal networks, and peer effects.
+My research interests lie in the field of applied microeconomics, with a current focus on the economics of crime, criminal networks, and determinants of crime.

 ## <a id="research"></a> Research